Mailchimp Transactional Email To Mailtrap:

 ActionMailer Balancer for smooth migration

-For Ruby on Rails applications, Mailtrap offers ActionMailer Balancer that makes the migration smooth.
+For Ruby on Rails applications, Mailtrap offers an ActionMailer Balancer that makes the migration smooth.

-ActionMailer extension allows proportionally distributing the email sending load between two different sending services and mitigating the sending risks.
+ActionMailer extension allows for the proportional distribution of the email-sending load between two different sending services and mitigates sending risks.